 Brik is the Tunisian version of borek.
 Originally a Turkish dish, it refers to a family of stuffed filo pastry dishes commonly consumed in countries throughout the Balkans, the South Caucasus, the Middle East, Central Asia, and North Africa.

-In Tunisia, brik can be made with a variety of savory fillings like tuna, shrimp, boiled potato with capers, preserved lemon, raw egg, and parsley.
+In Tunisia, brik can be made with a variety of savory fillings like tuna, shrimp, boiled potato with capers, preserved lemon, egg, and parsley.
 The fillings are wrapped in a thin and delicate pastry dough known locally as malsouka or warka before being deep-fried.
 In other countries, borek is often baked but in Tunisia, it’s typically deep-fried.

-The most popular version of these delicious Tunisian pastries is made with a whole egg wrapped in a triangular pastry pocket with tuna, onions, parsley, and harissa.
+The most popular version of these delicious Tunisian pastries is made with egg wrapped in a triangular pastry pocket with tuna, onions, parsley, and harissa.
 Spritzed with lemon juice, it’s a tasty snack that’s traditionally eaten by hand.
-Just be careful not to let the runny egg drip onto your shirt!

 Breakfast lovers will probably be familiar with this next Tunisian dish.
 More commonly known as shakshouka or shakshuka in the west, chakchouka refers to a globally popular Maghrebi dish of poached eggs served in a spicy tomato sauce with green peppers, onion, garlic, olive oil, paprika, harissa, cumin, and cayenne pepper.

 The origins of chakchouka are unclear, though some argue that it may be Tunisian or Yemeni in origin.
 It’s consumed throughout North Africa and the Middle East and has been a part of Sephardic Jewish cuisine for centuries.
 It’s become a hugely popular dish in Israel as well thanks to Libyan and Tunisian Jews who migrated to the country in the mid-20th century.